 FAQs About Flower Pot Bunny

-Here are a couple of questions that I see readers ask about making this flower pot bunny.
-If you have a question, please check to see if I’ve already answered it below.
-Don’t see it?
-Leave it for me in the comments!
+Here are a few common questions that I often see readers asking about making this flower pot bunny.
+If you have a question, please check if I’ve already addressed it below.
+If you don’t see your question listed, please leave it in the comments.

 Can I Change The Size Of This Flower Pot Bunny?

 Absolutely!
 You can make this flower pot bunny any size that you like.
-However, if you make this project bigger, you will need larger googly eyes, a larger pom pom, and a larger sheet of felt for the bunny ears.
+However, if you make this project bigger, you will need larger googly eyes, a larger pom pom, and a larger felt sheet for the bunny ears.

 What Type Of Glue Works Best For This Craft?

-My favorite adhesive to use when working with felt is hot glue.
+My favorite adhesive for working with felt is hot glue.
 However, if you have small children helping you make these pots, using hot glue can be dangerous.
 In that case, I recommend using tacky glue to make it safer for young kids.

 What Kind Of Felt Should I Use?